 Ingredients:

 - Pork Belly.
-Look for nicely marbled pieces that contain an equal amount of fat and meat.
-It doesn’t matter if the pork belly is skinned or not — the long braising time will break it down regardless.
+Rich pork belly is so decadent!
+Look for meaty pieces — nicely marbled pieces that contain an equal amount of fat and meat.
+It doesn’t matter if the pork belly contains skin — the long braising time will break it down regardless.

 - Ginger.
 The classic aromatic that pairs well with pork.